wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/lod.md

 - Name the separator **LOD**.

 :::tip
-If you are planning on using [Salvo 2](https://www.nexusmods.com/newvegas/mods/95649), you can skip this page.
+If you are planning on using [SALVO 2](https://www.nexusmods.com/newvegas/mods/95649), you can skip this page.
 :::

 If you don't use all of the terrain altering mods from the [Content](content) section, you should follow the instructions on the [VNV LOD guide](https://vivanewvegas.moddinglinked.com/lod.html) for generating your own LOD.